Prince’s Autopsy Report and Death Investigation

 Prince – The Consummate Entertainer

 Prince was one of the most versatile and talented artists of his time.
 In addition to being a singer, songwriter, musician, and producer, he was a filmmaker and actor.
-During his prolific music career, he released more than 40 albums and sold more than 100 million copies.
+During his prolific music career, he released over 40 albums and sold over 100 million copies.
 Prince received 30 Grammy nominations and won a total of eight times.
 Plus, he earned a total of six American Music Awards.
 Also, his most famous film, Purple Rain, won an Academy Award.
-In 2004, the Rock and Roll Hall of Fame inducted him as an official member, solidifying his place as one of the greatest entertainers of all time.
+In 2004, the Rock and Roll Hall of Fame inducted him as an official member, solidifying his place as one of the greatest entertainers ever.

 Prince’s Private Plane Makes Emergency Landing